Simulation-Software-Engineering/Lecture-Material/01_version_control/standards_slides.md

 Certain files lead to special formatting (normally directly at root of repo):

 - `README.md`
-    - Contains meta information / overview / first steps of software
+    - ... contains meta information / overview / first steps of software.
-    - Gets rendered on landing page (and in every folder)
+    - ... gets rendered on landing page (and in every folder).
 - `LICENSE`
-    - Contains software license
+    - ... contains software license.
-    - Gets rendered on right sidebar, when clicking on license, and on repo preview
+    - ... gets rendered on right sidebar, when clicking on license, and on repo preview.
 - `CONTRIBUTING.md`
-    - Contains guidelines for contributing
+    - ... contains guidelines for contributing.
-    - First-time contributors see banner
+    - First-time contributors see banner.
 - `CODE_OF_CONDUCT.md`
-    - Contains code of conduct
+    - ... contains code of conduct.
-    - Creates link on community profile
+    - ... gets rendered on right sidebar.

 ---

 ## Issues and PRs

 - Templates for description in `.github` folder
-- `closes #34` (or several other keywords: `fixes`, `resolves`) in commit message or PR description will close issue 34 when merged
+- `closes #34` (or several other keywords: `fixes`, `resolves`) in commit message or PR description will close issue 34 when merged.
-- `help wanted` label gets rendered on repo preview (e.g. *"3 issues need help"*)
+- `help wanted` label gets rendered on repo preview (e.g. *"3 issues need help"*).